turingschool-examples/black_thursday/DTR.md

 ## How to overcome obstacles: We expect to use communication, research

-##Schedule Expectations:
+## Schedule Expectations:
 Megan - am and pm hours.
 I don’t go super late.
 Can travel so we can work other places.
 Kelly - anytime outside of school hours, will have San Diego trip

-##Communication Expectation
+## Communication Expectation
 Megan - not strong on text.
 Slack notifications ok Kelly -  Slack, phone, open to anything,

 Let’s try Slack as first line of communication, can reassess

-##Abilities Expectations (Technical strengths and areas for desired improvement):
+## Abilities Expectations (Technical strengths and areas for desired improvement):
 Kelly - problem solving
 Megan - patient with error messages.

-##Workload Expectations (What features do we each want to work on?):
+## Workload Expectations (What features do we each want to work on?):
 Try to be fair.

-##Workflow Expectations (Git workflow/Tools/Code Review/Reviewing Pull Requests):
+## Workflow Expectations (Git workflow/Tools/Code Review/Reviewing Pull Requests):
 We expect to do some ping pong pairing.
 We aspire to plan backward
 We will comment on each other’s pulls

-##Expectations for giving and receiving feedback:
+## Expectations for giving and receiving feedback:
-Megan - expects to ask how things are working kelly - open lines of communication
+Megan - expects to ask how things are working
+Kelly - open lines of communication

-##Agenda to discuss project launch:
+## Agenda to discuss project launch:
 Saturday — We’ll independently work on event manager.
-Sunday — Let’s be ready to talk about Black Thursday
+Sunday — Let’s be ready to talk about Black Thursday.

-##Bonus
+## Bonus
-Kelly's pet peeve - making people do the work while your Megan pet peeve — not listening
+Kelly's pet peeve - making others do the work while you just sit there Megan pet peeve — not listening